Congratulations! All your hard work has (almost) paid off.

 Each year the college attempts to obtain information about our graduates after graduation to determine how well we did our job.
 The results from the survey are used to help us improve the educational experience for future students.
 Our ability to obtain your feedback is also vital to our continued accreditation.

-This survey is for Fall 2014 Graduates (by Invite ONLY).
+This survey is for 2014 July PN Graduates (by Invite ONLY).

-Survey is available starting June 1st Take the Survey
+Survey is available from July 13th – Aug 18th.
+Take the Survey